skyvers/skyve-dev-guide/_pages/jobs.md

 _Example action class code to run a one-shot Job_

-In the above example, the call `EXT.runOneShotJob` will schedule the job to run passing in the bean named _search_ under the permissions of the current _user_.
+In the above example, the call `EXT.getJobScheduler().runOneShotJob` will schedule the job to run passing in the bean named _search_ under the permissions of the current _user_.

 As Jobs are run within the context of a user so that Skyve's embedded comprehensive security model can be enforced.